slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"A true artist will let his wife starve, his children go barefoot, his mother drudge for his living at seventy, sooner than work at anything but his art."
 -- George Bernard Shaw [1856]*

+> *"Don’t try to be original.
+Be simple.
+Be good technically, and if there is something in you, it will come out."
+-- Henry Matisse [1869]*

 > *"Poets are damned but see with the eyes of angels."
 -- Allen Ginsberg [1926]*